Funded by UK Government

 • new crossings installed, with a segregated cycle and pedestrian crossing over Cobham Road and a pedestrian crossing over Wimborne Road providing access to the westbound bus stop

-• the construction of new cycle and walking paths along the north side of Wimborne Road East
+• new cycle and walking paths have been constructed along the north side of Wimborne Road East

 • upgrading the existing pedestrian crossing outside the Pure Drop Inn

-• re-modelling and introducing new technology to traffic lights and crossings at the junctions of:
+• re-modelling and introduction of new technology to traffic lights and crossings at the junctions of:

 • Ameysford Rd/Church Road